Religious Education for Children

 Religious Education for Kindergarten through Grade 8

-Classes are held September through May.
-Early registration for families in our program is held towards the end of classes in May for the following year.
-Registration for new students will be open from July 3 thru August 25, 2017.
+Classes are held September through April.
+Early registration for families in our program is is now taking place.
+Registration for new students will be open from June through August, 2023.

 Contact Claudia in the Religious Education Office, 303-690-6797 ext.
 314